MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context-tutorial.md

 # See that your local context values still exist
 az local-context show

-# Try to create a new resource relying on local context and receive error ""
+# Try to create a new resource relying on local context and receive error "...the following arguments are required:..."
-az storage account create --name SA4inAzCLI
+az storage account create --name SA4inAzCLI --sku Standard_LRS
 ```

 ## Clean up resources